 If you’re fitting new skirting, it’s always easier to paint or stain it before fixing it to the wall.
 However, if you’re repainting skirting that’s already in place you don’t have that luxury.
 If you can pull the carpet back and then paint this is ideal, but seldom the reality, particularly for a DIY job.
 See our tips to make this tricky job of painting the skirting without painting the carpet a bit easier.

 - Under coats, Primers and Varnishes – If the skirting is currently stained or varnished, you’ll need to go over it with a sealer/primer first to stop any stain coming though, then an undercoat to prepare for the topcoat.
 If the skirting is currently painted you should be able to just paint over it.
-If it’s painted in a dark colour and you are going over it with a light colour, it might be worth painting with undercoat first to reduce the amount of gloss coats you’ll need.
+If its painted in a dark colour and you are going over it with a light colour, it might be worth painting with undercoat first to reduce the amount of gloss coats you’ll need.
 See below for our top tip about using varnish

-Firstly, you need to prepare your skirting for painting.
-Start by moving furniture well out of the way, so that you have plenty of space to get in and paint the skirting.
+- Access the Skirting Board – you need to prepare your skirting for painting.
+Start by moving furniture well out of the way, so that you have plenty of space to get in and paint the skirting

-Next, you need to sand the skirting to roughen old paint or stain so that the new paint will adhere to it.
+- Sanding the Skirting – you need to sand the skirting to roughen old paint or stain so that the new paint will adhere to it.
 This can be a fiddly job, especially if your skirting is quite decorative, but it’s essential that you do it.
 Remember if you have lead paint, you will need to strip this with extra care, see the link above for how to do this safely or for more information on lead paint itself check out this information from the HSE

 - Remove all dust and dirt – Once you’ve sanded all the skirting, vacuum the room to remove the dust, using a thin nozzle to get in close around the skirting and make sure that area is clean.
 Clean the skirting to remove any remaining fine dust or grease, using a sugar soap solution.
-Allow the skirting to dry before moving on to the next step.
+Allow the skirting to dry before moving on to the next step

 - Protecting the Carpet – Ideally at you will have pulled the carpet back so that there is no danger of getting paint on it, however often this is not possible.
 This is what you need to do if can’t.
 Lay some paper or sheets on the floor to protect against spills.
 A strip of masking tape along the edge of the carpet, as close to the skirting as possible, will further protect your carpet.
-Take your piece of card or plastic carpet protector, and tuck it under the skirting so that the carpet is completely covered.
-Now you’re ready to start painting.
+Take your piece of card or plastic carpet protector, and tuck it under the skirting so that the carpet is completely covered

 Painting the Skirting

 - Don’t be too ambitious – Complete small sections at a time.
-Move your piece of card or plastic protector along as you go, stopping to clean it or renew it whenever it becomes too covered in paint.
+Move your piece of card or plastic protector along as you go, stopping to clean it or renew it whenever it becomes too covered in paint

-Keep checking for drips as you go along, and use a brush or cloth to wipe them whenever you see them.
-Move along the skirting, taking your time and always being careful.
+- Check for drips – Keep checking for drips as you go along, and use a brush or cloth to wipe them whenever you see them.
+Move along the skirting, taking your time and always being careful

-Some people like to paint a couple of layers of polyurethane varnish over skirting to give it extra protection from bumps, scrapes and scratches.
+- Extra Protection – Some people like to paint a couple of layers of polyurethane varnish over skirting to give it extra protection from bumps, scrapes and scratches.
 This might be worth considering if you have boisterous children in the house.
-If you do choose to do this, follow the directions above as for painting, being sure to sand in between coats.
+If you do choose to do this, follow the directions above as for painting, being sure to sand in between coats